LyonTech-la Doua campus

-Lyon Cité Campus is a restructuring project that aims to redefine the large university campuses of tomorrow by creating genuine living spaces open to the city and the business world.
-Its goal: to promote higher education and research, and to provide international visibility for the Lyon universities.
+Lyon Cité Campus is a restructuring project that aims to redefine the large university campuses of tomorrow by creating genuine living spaces open to the city and the economic world.
+Its goal: to promote higher education and research, and give Lyon's universities international visibility.

 A network of partners